TimChen1383/AIMattePainting/README.md

 - Smooth Strength: Adjust the smoothness of the model's surface.

 ![Template](https://github.com/user-attachments/assets/0db739b2-b8bc-4250-acbf-10cfa3d614a4)
 There are some templates (sub-levels) prepared in the plugin.
-You can drag the template into the scene to use it.
-You can adjust it according to your needs.
+Drag the template directly into the scene to use it.
+You can also adjust the template according to your needs.

 - SL_1Plane: A one-layer planar 3D depth model
 - SL_2Plane: A two-layer planar 3D depth model